 What has been one of the greatest challenges you have faced in college?

-What advice do you have for students considering the pre-occupational therapy program?
+What advice do you have for students considering the pre-OT program?

 Take advantage of every opportunity at CSB/SJU.
 Get to know your professors and advisors, because it allows you to develop long-term professional and personal connections with incredible people.
 Be involved within the community, through work or volunteering, because while they want you to have a strong GPA, OT programs also want to get to know who you are.
 Also, shadow OTs in multiple locations.
 This is gives you an advantage going through the application and interview process, because you have actual experience to talk about and you will need an OT to write you a letter of recommendation.
 This is a stressful process, but so rewarding!

 What are your plans after graduation?